How to choose a Japanese knife

 WHAT DO YOU LIKE?
 While Japanese knives are a highly practical purchase (thereby making them easy to justify), we also think that they are something that tugs on the heartstrings with people having a strong pull towards the shapes and styles and finishes they like.
 Yes, use your head but also make room for a bit of heart in the decision.
 If the nashi-finish is calling to you, go for it.
 If you have a penchant for bone detailing on the ferrule, make it happen.
 Without trotting out that William Morris quote, get something that you will love looking at and owning as much as you love using it.

-Based on the above – if you are a vegetarian buying a second knife, who can be fairly sloppy about their gear, we might suggest this kurouchi nakiri.
+Based on the above – if you are a vegetarian buying a second knife, we might suggest this polished nakiri.
 If you are a keen but small-handed cook on a budget, take a look at this kobocho knife.
 Similarly if you are looking for a blow the budget, Rolls Royce version of a chef’s knife with a really tactile maple handle, take a look at this beauty.

 No hard and fast rules, only suggestions.
 We are always on hand either at either shop or on email at hello@kitchenprovisions.co.uk and more than happy to answer any questions and to make suggestions about what might suit.
 Just holla.